alexflint/SublimeHoon/README.md

-# Hoon Mode for Sublime
+# Syntax highlighting for Hoon.

-Copied from github.com/urbit/urbit/extras/hoonSublime
+Hoon is a function programming language that is part of the Urbit project.

+This code was copied from <github.com/urbit/urbit/extras/hoonSublime>.